 To ensure successful operation of the microcontroller, certain internal registers are implemented in the Data Memory area.
 These registers ensure correct operation of internal functions such as timers, interrupts, etc., as well as external functions such as I/O data control.
-The location of these registers within the Data Memory begins at the address "00H" and are mapped into Bank 0.
+The location of these registers within the Data Memory begins at the address "00H".
 Any unused Data Memory locations between these special function registers and the point where the General Purpose Memory begins is reserved and attempting to read data from these locations will return a value of "00H".